iloveicedgreentea/infosec-info-and-interview-questions/README.md

 ## Features
 These are WIP.
 Some are not up yet, but I will add them soon

+* PR and Issue Templates
+* Link checks via awesome_bot

-** GH Actions for style guide, spell check, etc
+TODO: GH Actions for style guide, spell check, etc

-** PR and Issue Templates

 ## Contributing

 [How To Contribute](CONTRIBUTING.md)

 ## TOC